Kati Thanda–Lake Eyre: Yacht club

-The Lake Eyre Yacht Club, headquartered in Marree, comprises a dedicated group of sailors who sail on the lake's floods, including in 1997, 2000, 2001, 2004, 2007 and 2009.
+The Lake Eyre Yacht Club, headquartered in Marree, comprises a dedicated group of sailors who sailed on the lake's floods in 1997, 2000, 2001, 2004, 2007 and 2009.
 A number of 6 m trailer sailers sailed on Kati Thanda–Lake Eyre in 1975, 1976, and 1984, when the flood depth reached 3–6 m.
 In July 2010 The Yacht Club held its first regatta since 1976 and its first on Lake Killamperpunna, a freshwater lake on Cooper Creek.
 The Cooper had reached Kati Thanda–Lake Eyre for the first time since 1990.
 It is estimated that these waters reach Lake Eyre roughly 8 years in 100.

 When the lake is full, a notable phenomenon is that around midday the surface can often become very flat.
 The surface then reflects the sky in a way that leaves both the horizon and water surface virtually impossible to see.
 The commodore of the Lake Eyre Yacht Club stated that sailing during this time has the appearance of sailing in the sky.

-In popular culture

-The Lake featured in the 1953 radio play The Happy Hippopotamus.